 "Christian community is not an ideal we have to realize, but rather a reality created by God in Christ in which we may participate… Because Christian community is founded solely on Jesus Christ, it is a spiritual reality.
 In this aspect it differs absolutely from all other communities . . .
 Christ opened up the way to God and to one another.
 Now Christians can live with each other in peace; they can love and serve one another; they can become one.
 But they can continue to do so only through Jesus Christ."

 - Dietrich Bonheoffer, Life Together

-Individual students can expect to receive the care, pursuit, encouragement, exhortation, and support provided to them by the administration, faculty, staff, and fellow students living and studying together at The Master’s College.
-The leadership of the College will strive to consistently apply the biblical principles of loving leadership, spiritual oversight, and practical care modeled by Christ.
-A student can expect that the College community will provide avenues for discovering and employing their unique gifts and vocational interests, and will offer multiple forums for fellowship, spiritual dialog, loving counsel, and settings for personal and corporate worship.
+Individual students can expect to receive the care, pursuit, encouragement, exhortation, and support provided to them by the administration, faculty, staff, and fellow students living and studying together at The Master’s University.
+The leadership of the University will strive to consistently apply the biblical principles of loving leadership, spiritual oversight, and practical care modeled by Christ.
+A student can expect that the University community will provide avenues for discovering and employing their unique gifts and vocational interests, and will offer multiple forums for fellowship, spiritual dialog, loving counsel, and settings for personal and corporate worship.
 In addition, they should expect to experience the granting of forgiveness when true repentance is demonstrated, acceptance and care when sincerely striving for victory over sin, and practical assistance when facing physical needs.